xmidt-org/docs/content/docs/operating/getting_started/petasos.md

     - http://HOSTNAME:PRIMARY_PORT
     - http://HOSTNAME:PRIMARY_PORT
 ```
-Where HOSTNAME is you DNS record or docker container or ip address.
+Where HOSTNAME is your DNS record, docker container, or ip address.

 _**NOTE**_: if you have certs available change http to https.
 HTTP should never
 be run in production